untangled-web/untangled-ui/README.md

 - Rendering must be pure!
 Don't use `js/setTimout` or other js-only things in your UI.
 That stuff belongs in mutations.
 If your lifecycle (e.g. componentWillMount) or something needs js things, make a clj/cljs function where the clj version is a no-op, and call *that* from the UI.
-- Untangled mutations can be set to cljs-only.
+- Untangled mutations (via `defmutation`) can be put in cljs-only blocks.
 They'll never be attempted on server-side code anyhow.

 #### Create a Card for Visual Regression Tests

-All components must have a devcard in the `visuals` source directory that show their various states statically (for visual regression testing).
+All components must have one or more devcards in the `visuals` source directory that show their various states statically (for visual regression testing).
 Use the same package structure, and name that namespace with a -cards suffix.
-E.g. src/untangled.components.buttons.cljs -> visuals/untangled.components.buttons-cards.cljs
+E.g. src/untangled.ui.calendar.cljs -> visuals/untangled.ui.calendar-cards.cljs

 #### Create a Card for Live Documentation/Usage

-All components must have a devcard in the `guide` source directory that documents/demonstrates your live working component with callbacks, etc. Use MockNetwork for simulating full stack interactions.
+All components must have a devcard in the `guide` source directory that documents/demonstrates your live working component with callbacks, etc. Use MockNetwork or real server-side code for simulating full stack interactions (examples coming soon).

 #### Naming Conventions

-- The factory method should be prefixed with `ui-`, e.g. `ui-button`.
+- Things that generate DOM should be prefixed with `ui-`, e.g. `ui-button`.
+This will help with naming conflicts and helps the user understand what generates UI and what does not.
+- Mutations should be written with `defmutation` so that their symbols end up in the namespace of the components.
+- Mutations should be written via helper functions of `(f state-map args)` that can be composed into other people's mutations, if necessary.
+The name of these helpers should be suffixed with `impl` (e.g. `close-all-impl`)
-- Idents for components should use Om table names prefixed to their namespace (e.g. `:untangled.components.buttons/by-id`)
+- Idents for components should use Om table names prefixed to their namespace (e.g. `:untangled.ui.dropdowns/by-id`)
+    - Make this DRY.
+Define a table-name symbol as ::id.
+One stateful component per namespace.

+SEE COMMENTS IN `dropdowns.cljc`

 #### Ensure Internationalization Will Work (IN PROGRESS)